kcech/sentilo-docs-test/docs/setup.rst

 your Eclipse environment.

-After modifying the code, to compile and build the artifacts, our recommendation is to use the abovementioned\* buildSentilo\* script.
+After modifying the code, to compile and build the artifacts, our recommendation is to use the above mentioned\* buildSentilo\* script.

 Platform infrastructure
 -----------------------